 - What content is generating the most leads?

 - What content is our sales team sharing with buyers?

 - What content is out of date?

-For an audit of a large amount of content, it may be best to use a crawling tool to locate all the relevant URLs on your website.
-If you’re evaluating only a relatively small subgroup of content, then you may be able to pull all of the data manually.
+For an audit of a large amount of web content, you may want to use a crawling tool like Screaming Frog to locate and export all the relevant URLs (the links to where each piece of content lives) on your website.
+If you’re evaluating a relatively small subgroup of content, you may be able to gather all of this information manually.

-Finally, you’ll want to pull any data that will help you answer the question you set up in Step 1.
-This data could be quantitative, such as the number of asset downloads, page views, or bounce rate.
+After all of the URLs are captured, you can add descriptive details like the file name, type, intended audience, and objective for each piece of content.
+Finally, you’ll want to add any data that will help you answer your question from step one.
+It could be quantitative, such as the number of asset downloads, page views, or bounce rate.
 Or this data could be more qualitative, such as the general topic, call-to-action, or the associated stage in the buyer’s journey.